Greg Cook (cartoonist): Personal information

 He was born in Chicago, Illinois, graduated at the Art Institute in 1995, and now works as a newspaper reporter and artist/illustrator.
 His book Catch as Catch Can was published by Highwater Books in 2001.
-Cook lived in Chicago, Illinois for almost 10 years and currently resides in Boston, Massachusetts.
+Cook lived in Chicago for almost 10 years and currently resides in Boston, Massachusetts.

 Career

 Cook has been experimenting with different styles and subject matters that go beyond the traditional newspaper comics.
 His new cartoons are about history, comedy, and fictional dramas about daily life.
-Cooks pieces of art have appeared in venues near Gloucester, Massachusetts, as well as Chicago, Illinois, Cleveland, Napoli, Italy, Angouleme, and France.
-From 2003-2004, Cook's work toured the US with the exhibit "Comic Release: Negotiating Identity for a New Generation".
+Cooks pieces of art have appeared in venues near Gloucester, Massachusetts, as well as Chicago, Illinois, Cleveland, Ohio, Naples, Italy, and Angoulême, France.
+In 2003–2004, Cook's work toured the United States with the exhibit "Comic Release: Negotiating Identity for a New Generation".
 Cook was also a newspaper reporter for more than 10 years.
 He is now writing and illustrating a graphic novel documentary about American veterans from the war in Iraq.
 It is supposed to be published by a division of Henry Holt Books.
 Cook is also the editor of The New England Journal of Aesthetic Research, commodore of The Society for the Preservation of Fitz Hugh Lane, and founder of The Invisible Museum.